samratjha96/translation-generator/README.md

 * Run `virtualenv translation`
 * Run `source translation/bin/activate` to activate this virtual environment
 * Run `pip install -r requirements.txt` to configure all the dependencies
+* Run `chmod +x translator` and then `sudo cp -r translator /usr/local/bin/translator` to be able to invoke the tool from anywhere

 # Usage
 * Create a file called `translation-config.yml` in the root of your repository that you want to use this tool on